You are here

 Chauncey L. Walker

-Chauncey L. Walker became the Associate Dean for Administration and Community Relations on January 1, 2009.
+Chauncey L. Walker, a member of the Law School’s Board of Visitors, served the Law School as Associate Dean for Administration and Community Relations from January 1, 2009 to July 31, 2014.
 Prior to that he served as the Associate Dean for Finance and Administration.
 Before becoming Associate Dean, Walker was a partner in the White Plains firm of Cuddy & Feder LLP, representing developers, buyers, sellers, lenders, borrowers, and landlords in commercial real estate transactions involving shopping centers, office buildings, apartment buildings, and golf courses.
 In addition, Walker has extensive experience representing participants in historic preservation controversies.
 He is a former partner of the New York City firm of Kelley Drye & Warren LLP.
 He served as a member of the Executive Committee of Kelley Drye & Warren and of the Management Committee of Cuddy & Feder.
 Professor Walker has been an Adjunct Professor at Pace Law School since 1999 and served as Distinguished Practitioner-in-Residence in Real Estate Law at Pace Law School from January 1, 2005 until November 1, 2006.

-He is a member of the Metropolitan New York City Leadership Board of American Lung Association of the Northeast and a past member of the board of directors, and a past chair, of predecessor organizations.
-He is a member and past president of the Rotary Club of White Plains; past member of the Board of Directors and vice president of the YMCA of White Plains; and past president and member of the board of trustees’ founders board of the White Plains Performing Arts Center.
+He served for many years in a variety of volunteer positions with an affiliate and constituents of the American Lung Association, including three years as Chair of the Board of Directors of the American Lung Association of New York State (subsequently merged into the American Lung Association of the Northeast).
+He is a former member and past president of the Rotary Club of White Plains and a member of the Rotary Club of Rhinebeck, NY; past member of the Board of Directors and vice president of the YMCA of White Plains; and past president and member of the board of trustees’ founders board of the White Plains Performing Arts Center.
+Mr. Walker is a member of the Board of Trustees of the Town of Rhinebeck, NY.

 "Regulatory Takings, Historic Preservation, and Property Rights Since Penn Central: The Move Toward Greater Protection," 4 Fordham Environmental Law Journal 3 (1995) (with Scott D. Avitable).